naughtygopher/nibbler/README.md

 # Nibbler

-Nibbler is a minimal package which helps you implement micro-batch processing.
+Nibbler is a resilient, minimal, package which helps you implement micro-batch processing.

 ## What is Micro-batch Processing?